louayx14/test/README.md

 The LimitRanger contract is immutable and not upgradeable.

+The contract was audited by an independent security expert and the report can be viewed [here](AuditReport.pdf).

 Admin functionality is limited to:
 * Disabling opening of new orders
 * Setting the (minimum) protocol fee for new positions (already created positions are unaffected)